vic/den/README.md

       den.provides.home-manager
     ];

-    # any file can contribute to this module, so
+    # any file can contribute to this aspect, so
-    # best practice is to keep concerns separated
+    # best practice is to keep concerns separated,
-    # each on their own file, instead of huge
+    # each on their own file, instead of having huge
-    # modules in here.
+    # modules in a single file:

     # any NixOS configuration
     nixos  = {
-      # This is a nixos module, see nixos options.
+      # A nixos class module, see NixOS options.
       # import third-party NixOS modules
       imports = [
         inputs.disko.nixosModules.disko